Small Business Exemptions

 There are four types of CGT Small Business tax concessions available for Members who decides to sell their business:

 This is simply the limit on the amounts that can be excluded from a Member’s non-concessional cap.
 This is a lifetime amount and it is indexed annually.
 Each time you elect to exclude an eligible contribution from the non-concessional contributions cap, your super CGT cap amount is reduced by that amount.
 A Member should make sure that the contribution made to the Fund as a result of CGT concession does not exceed the CGT cap amount.
+It currently sits at $1.705 million for 2024 financial year.

 Are you eligible?